dragon.data.DDict

 A DDictKeysView object which is a live view of the DDict.

-- pop(key: object , default: object = None) object
+- pop(key: object , default: object = None) object [source]

-Pop the given key from the distributed dictionary and return the associated value.
+Pop the given key and its value from the distributed dictionary and return the associated value.
 If the given key is not found in the dictionary, then KeyError is raised unless a default value is provided, in which case the default value is returned if the key is not found in the dictionary.

 - Parameters: